 If you are paying for an ad campaign then using long tail keywords can be cheaper, as there are less people trying to place bids on those keywords for pay per click ads.

 A long tail keyword could be something like ‘pilates class East London’ while a short tail keyword is something like ‘pilates ’.

 Long-tail keywords that address the need of the searcher or solve a definite problem are likely to rank well on Google.

 Sometimes people are searching for information – for example ‘search engine optimisation tips’.
 Other times they may want to buy – using search terms like ‘buy flat screen TV’.
 Words such as ‘purchase’ and ‘discount’ can be useful words to include if you are selling a product or service.

 There are a number of free website tools that will generate suggested long tail keywords based on a short keyword such as ‘pilates’.
 Some of these tools, such as kwfinder.com, and Google Keyword Planner also show the average traffic that they estimate to be generated for each keyword phrase.

 Using Google webmaster tools or Google analytics you can see what long tail keywords people have used to find your website.
 Ignore keywords that are irrelevant or too broad to define your product.

-To summarise, it is easier for a page to rank for a “long tail” keyword phrase, because it is more specific and therefore has less direct competition.
+It’s easier for a page to rank for a “long tail” keyword phrase, because it is more specific and therefore has less direct competition.
 However, the downside is that less people will search for it, so the potential number of visitors is far smaller.